Switch hitter: Characteristics

 Right-handed batters generally hit better against left-handed pitchers and vice versa.
 Most curveballs break away from batters hitting from the same side as the opposing pitcher, making them harder to hit with the barrel (or "sweet spot") of the bat.
 Additionally, the pitcher's release is farther from the batter's center of vision.
 In the words of Pat Venditte, one of the few ambidextrous pitchers in major league history, "If I'm pitching right-handed and they're hitting right-handed, it's tougher for them to see.
 And then, your breaking pitches are going away from their barrel rather than into their barrel."
 Even so, many switch-hitters perform better from one side of the plate than the other.

 Numerous switch-hitters have achieved a higher batting average on one side of the plate, but hit with more power from the other.
 For instance, New York Yankees great Mickey Mantle always considered himself a better right-handed hitter, but hit home runs at a higher rate from the left side of the plate.
 However, many of Mantle's left-handed home runs were struck at Yankee Stadium, a park notorious for being very friendly to left-handed power hitters due to its short right field porch, and Mantle batted left-handed much more often than right-handed, simply because there have always been more right-handed than left-handed pitchers.
 Mantle's longest home run, a 565-foot clout in 1953 at Washington's Griffith Stadium, came batting right-handed.

 Most switch-hitters have been right-handed throwers, but there have been several notable switch-hitters who threw left-handed, including Cool Papa Bell, Lance Berkman, Dave Collins, Ron Roenicke, Doug Dascenzo, Mitch Webster, Wes Parker, Melky Cabrera, Nick Swisher, Justin Smoak, Michael Toglia, Jake Mangum, David Segui, Dylan Carlson, Daniel Nava, and J. T. Snow (who, in the final years of his career, hit exclusively left-handed).

 History

 The first switch-hitter in baseball history was Bob Ferguson.
-His switch-hitting was different that of today's baseball game, as he switched sides simply based on his feeling at a particular moment or certain situational reasons (such as an elite fielder on one side of the diamond).
+His switch-hitting was different to that of today's baseball game, as he switched sides simply based on his feeling at a particular moment or certain situational reasons (such as an elite fielder on one side of the diamond).
 Ferguson took a notable at-bat in 1870, where he walked off the game while batting from the left side, when he had typically batted right-handed.

-Switch hitters were not productive in the dead-ball era or the early live-ball era.
-Since the advent of the live-ball era, switch hitters have served to produce a high on-base percentage.

 The number of switch hitters in MLB peaked in 1987 and has declined since, according to Baseball Reference data.
 In 2018, there were 48 switch hitters on MLB rosters.
 Five of the league's 30 teams did not have a switch hitter on their roster that season.
 By 2024, there were 58 switch hitters and less than half of them were American-born players.